Shared Context Collections

 What Are Shared Context Collections?

 Shared Context Collections are reusable documentation packages that can be linked to multiple projects.
-When your LLM queries Snipara, it automatically receives your team's coding standards alongside project-specific documentation.
+When your LLM queries Snipara, it automatically receives your team's coding standards, reusable business knowledge, and project-specific client documentation in the right order.

 ┌─────────────────────────────────────────────────────────────┐